 Ceramic Plant Holder

-A different option is a ceramic air plant holder which can feature a variety of different colors.
+A ceramic air plant holder which can feature a variety of different colors.
 Because each of these pods is handmade, that means each one has unique characteristics.
 The sisal rope gives them a lot of character.

 Mini-Cone Plant Holders